-- Yes/No – I have one or more people lined up to review my application materials.
+- Yes/No – I have at least one person lined up to review my application materials.

 If you answered “Yes” to all of these questions, you are ready to submit!
 If you have more “No” answers than “Yes” answers, then you should probably wait until Round 2.
 If you have a few “No” answers, think about prioritizing the programs to which you should apply in Round 1.
 Perhaps you can focus on those that have deadlines in October to give yourself more time.
 Alternatively, if you are working on improving your test score, you might submit applications in Round 1 to a few programs that have lower average test scores.
 Many schools will welcome an updated test score after you submit (Harvard Business School is NOT one of them!).

 In the end, figuring out when to submit your MBA applications is a very personal decision.
 You want to give yourself sufficient time to put together the best applications possible.
 If that means waiting a few months, then so be it.
 Your odds don’t change dramatically between Round 1 and Round 2, and you are better off submitting a stronger application later in the admissions cycle.